David Silva: A man who deserves a Zizou-style portrait more than most

 There’s an element of Silva’s game which almost feels as though he’s taking sympathy on goalkeepers.
 A keeper’s task can be thankless, with any mistake jumped upon, so it can feel generous to leave them in a position where they know they’ve done all they possibly could.

-Silva’s game is a little reminiscent of the playmakers who entered the English game in the mid-90s and showed long-standing Premier League defences that the game could be played in a manner completely alien to them.
+Silva’s game was a little reminiscent of the playmakers who entered the English game in the mid-90s and showed long-standing Premier League defences that the game could be played in a manner completely alien to them.

 When the likes of Georgi Kinkladze and Gianfranco Zola arrived in England, there was a layer of scientific fun about their respective games; they would not just make things look easy, but they would do so in a style which left opponents with no option but to throw up their hands in dumbfoundedness, or to abandon their usual solidity when faced with this incomprehensible talent.